Mark Walter: Basketball

 Walter is the majority owner of the Los Angeles Lakers basketball team, and a partial owner of the Los Angeles Sparks women's basketball team.

 In 2014, Walter joined David Geffen, Oprah Winfrey, and Larry Ellison's unsuccessful bid for the Los Angeles Clippers, which eventually went to Steve Ballmer.

 Since 2014, Walter and Johnson have led the ownership group for the Los Angeles Sparks, Sparks LA Sports, which also includes Dodgers partners Kasten, Boehly, Patton, and Eric Holoman.
 He has credited Johnson with giving him the idea to "save the Sparks" and to keep them in Los Angeles.

 In 2021, Walter and Boehly acquired a 27% stake in the Lakers from Philip Anschutz, the principal owner of the Los Angeles Kings and a stakeholder in Crypto.com Arena, where both the Lakers and Kings play.
 Walter had previously led a consortium that bid for Anschutz Entertainment Group, though Anschutz ultimately decided to keep the company.

 On June 18, 2025, Walter agreed to buy majority control of the Lakers from the Buss family at a $10 billion valuation.
 The Los Angeles Times reported that TWG Global would also be involved in the purchase.
+On August 12, 2026, a year after purchasing the team, Walter agreed to sell the Lakers to Josh Kushner and Bob Iger for $12.5 billion.
+At the time of sale, Walter was under federal investigation for alleged tax fraud.

 European football

-Walter owns 12.7% of BlueCo, a holding company that bought English Premier League football club Chelsea in 2022 and Ligue 1 club RC Strasbourg Alsace in 2023.
+Walter owns 12.7% of BlueCo, a holding company that bought English Premier League football club Chelsea in 2022 and Ligue 1 club Strasbourg in 2023.
 Walter serves on Chelsea's board but does not play an active role in day-to-day operations.

+On September 16, 2026, Chelsea announced that Clearlake Capital acquired Mark Walter's ownership interest and therefore acquire full control of the club.

-Women's ice hockey
+Women's hockey

-Walter owns North America's top-level professional women's ice hockey league, the Professional Women's Hockey League.
+Walter owns North America's top-level professional women's ice hockey league, the Professional Women's Hockey League (PWHL).
 In collaboration with Dodgers partners King and Kloss, Walter formed a unified league by consolidating the Professional Women's Hockey Players Association with the remnants of its rival, the Premier Hockey Federation.
 The purchase ended the PWHPA's boycott of the PHF, which the PWHPA was pressuring to invest more in the sport.

 Walter invested in the league and appointed Dodgers partner Kasten to oversee the league's business operations, which began play in 2024.
 The Mark Walter Group owns the inaugural six teams.
 The league's championship trophy is named after Walter and his wife.